LewisLabUCSD/Celegans-cell2cell/README.md

 # Evaluating cell-cell interactions and communication in C. elegans

 ## Installation
-This tutorial works with Linux and macOS.
-For Windows, all jupyter notebooks work, the exception is the step 4, with the genetic algorithm.
+This tutorial works on Linux and macOS.
+All jupyter notebooks work on Windows, but the step 4 works only on Unix-based OS.

 ### Installing Anaconda